 New Orleans, LA

-Using a mix of comparative and quantitative techniques, the Data Center of Southeast Louisiana plans to explain the observed relationship between life expectancy and economic opportunity while highlighting the historical underpinnings of racial and economic segregation at the neighborhood level.
+The Data Center of Southeast Louisiana plans to explore the relationship between life expectancy and economic opportunity while highlighting the historical underpinnings of racial and economic segregation at the neighborhood level.
 To this end, the USALEEP data provides a unique opportunity to examine how the history of uneven neighborhood development and racial inequity may shape the future of cross-sector, place-conscious interventions.

 This project will apply site-specific knowledge to analysis of unique national data sets, serving as a case study for the field on how to make data accessible to wider audiences by incorporating the geographical and historical contexts of inequality.